Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Introduction

 The third category, \textit{Semi-direct} methods, considers characteristics of the optimization problem but abstains from direct interaction during training of the forecast.
-These methods can take various forms, as potential improvements can occur at any stage outside of the training process.
+These methods can take various forms, as potential improvements can occur at any stage outside the training process.
 An example is found in the work by \citet{kazmi2023incorporating}, where those authors propose a Bayesian Optimization approach for integrating the downstream optimization problem into the hyperparameter tuning process of the forecast model.

-There is a noticeable gap in the literature when it comes to studying operational aspects of forecasting model and optimization deployment.
-For forecasting, the frequency of the forecast revision can be interpreted as both the frequency of the forecast model deployment and the frequency of model training.
-The latter aspect is studied by \citet{spiliotis_update_2024}, where those authors investigate different scenarios of updating the model fit for univariate exponential smoothing (ES) and univariate gradient boosting models (LightGBM).
+Other example is \cite{huang2025advancing}, where the authors propose iterating attention over training data statically and dynamically to improve the forecast model performance in the downstream task.
+Among the semi-direct methods, there is a noticeable gap in the literature regarding the operational aspects of integrating forecasting models and optimization deployment.
+A relevant study by \citet{prat2024long} addresses the issue of determining the minimum forecast horizon for storage scheduling problems in a rolling-horizon approach.
+The study introduces a verifiable condition to check if a selected planning horizon is sufficiently long.
+Other researchers study the effect of the frequency of forecast revision, which can be interpreted as both the frequency of the forecast model deployment and the frequency of model training.
+The frequency of retraining is studied by \citet{spiliotis_update_2024}, where the authors investigate different scenarios of updating the model fit for univariate exponential smoothing (ES) and univariate gradient boosting models (LightGBM \cite{ke2017lightgbm}).